For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 If you factor a few treats into your shopping list, you're less likely to splurge on tempting special offers when in the store or later in the week when you're craving chocolate.
 Well, that's the theory anyway...

-Answer to trivia: The average person spends around 60 hours a year food shopping.
-That's 43 minutes per week!
+Answer to trivia: The average person goes food shopping 16 times per month.

 Want to cut down your spending even further?
 We've got plenty more tips for saving money on food in our guide.